Work Health and Safety in the ACT

 Inquiry into Compliance with Work Health and Safety in the ACT

-Researched and Prepared by: Jarrod Gutsa, Legal Researcher Lovegrove Solicitors.
+Researched and Prepared by: Jarrod Gutsa, Lovegrove & Cotton.

 “Getting home safely is a right that everyone should expect” Sadly “this cannot be guaranteed for workers in the ACT’s construction industry, where each year one in every forty workers can expect to have an injury which results in them being off work for at least a week.”